khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ### When not to use trees
 Do not use trees to:
 - Provide additional information about other element of the page, consider using an [accordion](/components/accordion) instead.
-- Display main navigation elements
+- Display main navigation elements.

 ### Dos and Dont's